 Sample English and Math test questions are here: Sample Tests

 Having trouble deciding which English assessment/courses are right for you?
-After taking a look at the sample exams, this chart may assist you in determining the appropriate exam.
+After taking a look at the sample exams, review the Choosing the Appropriate English Assessment Guide for more assistance in determining the appropriate exam.

 11.how do the placement levels work?

 Placement levels are our way of applying your total score on your exam to the appropriate level of coursework.
 Placement levels work like steps, or a scale or spectrum.